zasshuwu/duplicated_accelcamp/README.md

 <div class="body">

 # The short version
-Collegial research on real life and pedagogical applications of specialized accelerometers and mobile-embedded accelerometers. `Please add content`
+Collegial research on real life and pedagogical applications of specialized accelerometers and mobile-embedded accelerometers.

 # The long version
-The project stems from the basic trait of humans: curiosity. `Please add content`
+Professor Larnder initially started this project to find and further study many applications with accelerometers in mobile devices.
+With the newfound knowledge of how these accelerometers function in the experimental settings, we can hope to computationally develop tools from such knowledge with Python and to create new ways to teach introductory Physics for college students who can relate well with the mobile devices being at the center of the demonstrative experiment.

+The research project also aims to introduce college students from basic to intermediate programming concepts and computer interactions, both of which the Cegep/college-level specifically and the university-level more generally programs currently lack thereof.
+These few first impressions can help potential future computer science/engineering students realize their interests and passions early on during their mileage at university.
+And let's be honest, in today's society, knowing, maybe only a little bit, about computer and programming can help further one's education and career path a very long way.

 # Contents
 - [Features](#features)